-- 25. The Organization should create a simple monitoring protocol which ensures consistency across projects and provides data, including costs, for regional and provincial reporting on Phragmites management.
-Partner with the Phragmites Adaptive Management Framework. - 26.
+- 25. The Organization should create a simple monitoring protocol which ensures consistency across projects and provides data, including cost breakdowns, for regional and provincial reporting on Phragmites management.
+Learn from initiatives such as the Phragmites Adaptive Management Framework to develop an Ontariospecific model. - 26.
 The Organization provides Phragmites management expertise to review projects and provide suggestions to define and achieve success.
-Review considers secondary invasion issues and ongoing management needs.
+Review also considers secondary invasion issues and ongoing management needs.